HarvardURC/LineFollower/build_directions.md

 Logistics
 ------
-If you don't finish your bot
+Try and finish your bot over this weekend's build sessions and next weekend's build session.
+If you don't finish your bot, it's ok though.
+You are required to put in effort.

 Steps
 ------

 We encourage you to read through all the steps before you start.
 It's a good idea to test the sensors and motors separately before putting them together!You can find datasheets for all the parts by clicking on the links above.
 - Construct gearbox (instructions on box)
-- Attach wheels and battery holder to gearbox (the battery holder will double as a chassis - you can use the hot glue gun to attach the attach it.
+- Attach wheels and battery holder to gearbox (the battery holder will double as a chassis - you can use the hot glue gun to attach it.
 We have an example video of the robot, ask to see it if you are unsure!)
 - Solder the headers onto the teensys/motodriver if necessary.
 (Ask one of our current members to set you up with a soldering iron)
 - You can program in the teensy using the Arduino IDE.
 (Install here: https://www.arduino.cc/en/Main/Software)
 - You will also need to download software to interface arduino and teensy.
 (Download here: https://www.pjrc.com/teensy/td_download.html)